zkillpack/billboardparser/README.md

 - aggregation by section, beat class, as well as other **musically salient** features

 ## Using
-### Use **SBT** until I bother to actually finish this thing...
+### Use **SBT** until I bother to actually add a nice interface.
-Currently, the only thing this does is spit out chords and their beat positions.
+Only spits out chords + beat positions until I actually need more features implemented at the parsing rather than the data processing level.
 ``` > sbt run ```